 In the Caspian province, the Prikaspisky Combine operated a major mining and processing complex in the 1960s, the first major mine in Kazakhstan.
 It was privatised as Kaskor in 1992 and operations ceased in 1994.

-The diversity, complexity and size of Kazakh uranium mining can be seen from WNA's Kazakhstan paper.
+The diversity, complexity and size of Kazakh uranium mining can be seen from the information paper on Kazakhstan.

 Northern (Stepnoye) group

 this being 72% of total Kazakh U resources and all suitable for acid ISL recovery.